A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Free-boundary Grad-Shafranov solver

 \section{Free-boundary Grad-Shafranov solver}

 A common approach to solve the free-boundary problem~\cref{eq:freebdproblempart1} is to reformulate the problem in a bounded computational domain $\Omega$, see \cite{jardin2010computational, faugeras2017fem, jeon2015development} for instance.
 The requirement for $\Omega$ is that it should enclose the plasma domain $\mathcal{P}(\psi),$ but all the poloidal field coils, including those for vertical stability control and divertor flux shaping, should be outside $\Omega.$ This is to accommodate a Green's function approach in calculating the coil current contribution to the Grad-Shafranov equilibrium through the poloidal flux $\psi$ on $\partial\Omega.$ As the plasma domain $\mathcal{P}(\psi)$ is unknown \emph{a priori}, the bounded domain $\Omega,$ in practice, should contain at least the limiter bounded domain $\mathcal{L}$.
-The precise choice for $\partial\Omega$ constrains the numerical discretization for the Grad-Shafranov solver and motivates the cutcell approach in section~\ref{sec:cut-cellalgorithm}.
+The precise choice for $\partial\Omega$ constrains the numerical discretization for the Grad-Shafranov solver and motivates the cut-cell approach in section~\ref{sec:cut-cellalgorithm}.

-In this section we will focus on the overall scheme for the free-boundary Grad-Shafranov solver, while leaving the discussions on the cut-cell implementation to the next section.
+In this section we will focus on the overall scheme for the free-boundary Grad-Shafranov solver.
 The main algorithm is based on a Picard iteration

 where the operators $\mathcal{S}$ and $\mathcal{D}$ stand for the steps to determine the source term and boundary values from the old solution $\psi^{\rm old}$, respectively.
 The details of $\mathcal{S}$ and $\mathcal{D}$ will be given in the following discussion.
-Note that unlike a fixed-boundary problem~\cite{dpgGS}, Newton's method is not applicable to the reformulation approach here, since the reformulation naturally casts the problem into a Picard iteration.
-Through out the work, a second-order discrete elliptic operator is used to discretize the divergence form of $\Delta^*$,
+Note that unlike a fixed-boundary problem~\cite{dpgGS}, Newton's method is challenging to employ here, which will be further discussed in \Cref{sec:bc}.

-The approaches described in this section are however independent of how the elliptic operator is discretized.